The Transformation of “Bodyguard Lane”

-It is true that the video may be closer to what the “work” will be in the end but it is difficult to precisely identify how it came to this.
+It is difficult to precisely identify how it came to this.
 The particularity of the creative act is also that it relies to a certain extent on intuition.
 And the same way in which I started photography – by shooting in the street without definite intent or purpose, I still like to operate on instinct.

 This said, I know that I am attracted towards a certain kind of installation work, and so when we were given the opportunity as a collective, BIND, to do something with this collection of photos, I thought of letting the photos disintegrate in water for the whole duration of the festival in which we were supposed to exhibit.
 I guess I am fascinated by the simple fact that photos, which can value so much, are as fragile as they are physically present.
 So the idea was to put the photos in various jars and let the prints degrade; but after revising our ambitions due to practical considerations, we actually kept this kind of exploration for the film.